 For volunteer opportunities, contact Rebecca Kelley.

-Did you know that you could support legal services for underrepresented populations when interviewing?
-For callbacks, stay with friends or family instead of a hotel and ask your prospective employer to donate the lodging cost to the Public Interest Law Group (PILG).
-See the Public Service Coordinator & Counselor to learn how you can make a difference.
+You can support legal services for underrepresented populations while you travel to interview for jobs.
+Yes, it's true.
+When you are called back for an interview (because of course you will be called back for an interview), choose to stay with friends or family instead of a hotel, then ask your prospective employer to donate the lodging cost to the Public Interest Law Group (PILG).
+See Cincinnati Law's Public Service Coordinator & Counselor to learn how you can make a difference.